fuel/parser/README.md

 ## Included Parsers

 * Mustache - A lightweight, yet powerful templating library.
-* Markdown - A PHP version of Markdown by Michael Fortin.
+* Markdown - A PHP version of Markdown by Michel Fortin.

 ## Usage